ppldo/vanillin/README.md

 ## Caveats

-All kebab-case class names will be transformed to camelCase, because of js syntax.
+All kebab-case class names will be transformed to camelCase, with TODO comment, because of js syntax

 :local() pseudo from css modules spec not supported.
 ```css